LG V40 review — five cameras can’t make up for iterative hardware

 But say that doesn’t bother you and you’re curious about the cameras.
 Is five better than four, three, or two?
 I’m inclined to say no, and not just because they’re on the noisier side.
 My untrained eye might have something to do with it, but I personally believe that software and AI can achieve with one or two lenses what LG did with three.

-Without diving too deeply into UX 6.0, LG’s proprietary skin on top of Android, it’s worth noting that the V40 won’t ship running Android 9.0 Pie.
+Without diving too deeply into UX 6.0, LG’s proprietary skin on top of Android, it’s worth noting that the V40 won’t ship running Android 9.0 Pie — it’s stuck with Android 8.1.
 In practical terms, that means it will miss out at launch on improvements like Adaptive Battery and Brightness, Digital Wellbeing, and gesture navigation.
 Even more troubling, LG’s not sharing a timeline of Android Pie updates for the V40 or the G7, which launched way back in May.

 If you’re at all concerned about the V40’s software upgrade cycle, I’d suggest holding off for now.